burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.1_lines/lines/README.rst

 Overview
 ========

 Lines are the fundamental building blocks of computer graphics.
 From the earliest vector displays to modern GPUs, the ability to draw a line between two points remains essential.
-But how do we represent something continuous—like a mathematical line—using discrete pixels?
+But how do we represent something continuous like a mathematical line using discrete pixels?

 In this exercise, you will learn how computers draw lines by interpolating points between endpoints.
 You will implement line drawing using NumPy, understand the mathematics behind it, and discover how simple lines can create complex generative art patterns.
 By the end, you will see how geometric primitives become artistic tools.